To select Bed Change Options select the Options->Bed Change Options menu in the Sediment Data editor.

 “Channel” and “Overbank” in these methods are determined by Movable Bed Limits NOT Bank Stations.
 In most places in HEC-RAS, the bank stations mark the transition between the channel and the overbank of floodplain.
 That is also true in the sediment model, where transport capacity is based on the results from the hydraulic channel (the portion of the model between the hydraulic bank stations).
 But in the bed change options, the channel and the overbanks transition at the Movable Bed Limits

-HEC-RAS requires erosion and deposition in the channel.
-But users can select erosion and/or deposition in the overbank.
+HEC-RAS requires erosion and deposition in the channel (so you cannot select "none" for either of the channel methods.* But users can choose if they want to HEC-RAS to erode and/or deposition in the overbank.
 This gives users four possible permutations of channel-overbank processes.
 These four options are illustrated in the figure below (in order of how often they are used).
-The first two are the most common and should be used for most aplications.
+The first two are the most common and should be used for most applications.

-The Veneer Method is the primary approach to cross section change in 1D models.
-But several of these global drop down menus include other options.
-HEC-RAS includes alternate erosion and deposition methods that can depart from the veneer assumptions and use differnt algorithms to change the cross section node elevation, when appropriate.
+The Veneer Method has historically been the primary approach to cross section change in 1D models.
+But these global drop down menus include other options.
+HEC-RAS includes alternate erosion and deposition methods that can depart from the veneer assumptions and use different algorithms to change the cross section node elevation, when appropriate.
+In particular, some of the Floodplain Deposition methods can improve model performance.

 Alternate Erosion Methods